 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Intussusception is much more common in children than in adults.
-There is a separate article on Intussusception in Adults.
+See separate Intussusception in Adults article.

 - Add notes to any clinical page and create a reflective diary